 How does aluminum wiring compare to copper?

-While aluminum can be used for electrical needs, copper is better in a number of ways.
-For one, aluminum has lower conductivity than copper, and is also more prone to oxidation.
-The aluminum oxide that forms on the surface is not conductive like copper oxide, which means it will interfere with the flow of electricity.
-In order to combat this oxidation, aluminum must be covered with an anti-oxidant cream.
+For starters, aluminum has lower conductivity than copper and is also more prone to oxidation.
+The aluminum oxide that forms on the surface is not conductive like copper oxide, which means it can slow the flow of electricity.
+To combat this oxidation, aluminum needs anti-oxidant cream to flow smoothly.

 What are some best practices for copper electrical connectors?

-Even though copper has fewer safety issues than aluminum, all electricity is dangerous.
-While working on a wiring project, be sure to follow proper safety precautions.
+Even though electrical copper connectors have fewer safety issues than aluminum, electricity is still hazardous.
+So if you’re working on a wiring project, be sure to follow proper safety precautions.

 When using copper electrical conductors, make sure to:

-- Use the correct copper wire connector for the size and number of wires you’re connecting.
+- Use the proper copper wire connector for the size and number of wires you’re connecting.

-- Only use UL (Underwriters Laboratories) listed electrical connectors.
+- Only use electrical copper connectors that UL (Underwriters Laboratories) recommends.

 - Make sure wire ends are completely covered by the connector.
 Electrical tape is not a safe alternative for covering exposed wire.

-- When connecting wires that have previously been connected, the ends may be damaged.
-Trim the ends and re-strip the insulation to ensure the safest connection possible.
+- When you’re reconnecting wires, it’s possible that the ends could be damaged.
+Trim the ends and restrip the insulation to ensure the safest connection possible.

-- Once you’ve finished, test that the connection is secure by gently tugging on the wires.
+- Once you’re done, test that the connection is secure by giving the wires a gentle tug.

-Mead Metals, Inc. stocks copper products in a range of sizes and tempers.
+Mead Metals stocks copper products in a range of sizes and tempers.
 We can also support quantities to accommodate high volume and low volume copper needs.
-When you’re in need of copper coil or copper sheet products, contact Mead Metals today to get a free quote on the reliable electrical wiring you’ve been looking for.
+If you need copper coil or copper sheet products, contact Mead Metals today to get a free quote on the reliable electrical wiring you’ve been looking for.